Susie Morozowich, lmsw, lcsw

 Favorite Song: The Lady Don't Tek No by Lyrics Born & Lateef

-Favorite Quote: "The Future is Female" ~unknown
+Favorite Quote: "The Future is Female" ~the back of my jacket

 If you would like to learn more about my journey into telehealth, my professional experience and our company's history click here.